Crypto crisis continues. Here's the latest on the FTX collapse - KTVZ

 The Bahamas probe came a day after the bankrupt exchange said it was launching an investigation of its own.

-In a tweet early Saturday, FTX General Counsel Ryne Miller said the company “initiated precautionary steps” and moved all its digital assets to cold storage.
-The process was “expedited” Friday evening “to mitigate damage upon observing unauthorized transactions,” Miller said in a tweet.
+FTX General Counsel Ryne Miller said Saturday the company “initiated precautionary steps” on Friday and moved all its digital assets offline.
+The process was expedited Friday evening “to mitigate damage upon observing unauthorized transactions.”

 Accidental transfers and Binance warning

-As scrutiny of big players in the crypto world increases, another major mishap alarmed investors over the weekend.
-Singapore-based Crypto.com admitted to accidentally sending more than $400 million in ethereum to the wrong account.
+As scrutiny of big players in the crypto world increases, Singapore-based Crypto.com admitted to accidentally sending more than $400 million in ether to the wrong account.

-Its CEO, Kris Marszalek, said on Twitter Sunday the transfer of 320,000 ETH was made three weeks ago to a corporate account at competing exchange Gate.io, instead of to one of its offline, or “cold”, wallets.
+CEO Kris Marszalek said Sunday that the transfer of 320,000 ETH was made three weeks ago to a corporate account at competing exchange Gate.io, instead of to one of its offline, or “cold,” wallets.

-And though the funds were recovered, users are withdrawing from the platform fearing the same outcome as FTX.
+Though the funds were recovered, users are withdrawing their funds from the platform, fearing it could collapse like FTX.

-‘We have since strengthened our process and systems to better manage these internal transfers,” Marszalek tweeted Sunday.
-The platform’s native token has fallen over 20% in the last 24 hours, according to CoinDesk on Monday.
+“We have since strengthened our process and systems to better manage these internal transfers,” Marszalek tweeted Sunday.
+The platform’s native token has fallen over 20% in the last 24 hours, according to CoinDesk.

+Marszalek said Monday that his firm has acted as a “responsible, regulated player since inception” and will soon “prove all the naysayers …wrong with our actions.”

+Crypto.com has 70 million people on its platform globally, and its business model is “completely different” from FTX, he added.

 At the conference in Bali, Binance boss Zhao signaled that regulating the industry won’t be easy.

-Authorities’ “natural response is to borrow regulations from traditional banking systems… but crypto exchanges operate very, very differently from banks,” he said Monday.
+Authorities’ “natural response is to borrow regulations from traditional banking systems … but crypto exchanges operate very, very differently from banks,” he said.

 “Regulators have a role… but no can can protect a bad player,” he said.